-Meditation vs Prayer – What’s the difference?
+Meditation vs Prayer – What’s the meaning?
+How they’re different?

 What’s the difference between meditation and prayer?

-Meditation and prayer both give rewarding, positive, and therapeutic results.
+Meditation and Prayer both give rewarding, positive, and therapeutic results.
 Although they are closely related, yet there is a little difference between them.

-The primary difference can be described as – meditation is a practice which helps us go within ourselves in search of inner peace and bliss.
+The primary difference can be described as – Meditation is a practice which helps us go within ourselves in search of inner peace and bliss.
 Whereas prayer is an outward expression of our faith, belief, or love towards someone or something.

 But what does it actually mean and how are they interconnected?

-Let’s begin with Meditation.
+Let’s begin with Meditation first.

 Meaning: Meditation is all about focusing on our mind and watching our thoughts as they come and go.